Cliffoney: Lord Palmerston

 The lands around Cliffoney were granted to James Byrne after the Cromwellian conquests in the mid-1600s.
 After 1690 the lands were granted to Sir John Temple.
-The title Viscount Palmerston was created in 1723.
+The title Viscount Palmerston was created for the Temple family in 1723.
 The Palmerston family were absentee landlords, leaving the management of their estates to middlemen.
-The second Viscount "contributed generously to local charities in Romsey, but he had no feelings of obligation towards his Irish tenants, and never invested any money in his lands in Sligo."
+The 2nd Viscount Palmerston "contributed generously to local charities in Romsey, but he had no feelings of obligation towards his Irish tenants, and never invested any money in his lands in North Sligo."

-Upon the sudden death of the second Viscount in 1802, the Cliffoney estates were inherited by his oldest son, Henry John Temple, better known as the third Viscount, Lord Palmerston.
-The young Lord Palmerston visited his Sligo estates, consisting of some 10,000 acres, for the first time in 1808.He found a destitute tenantry renting small plots from middlemen, who set the land to tenants in rundale, a system of communal occupation under which an individual tenant might from time to time hold many tiny detached plots.
+Upon the sudden death of the second Viscount in 1802, the family's North Sligo estates were inherited by his oldest son, Henry, who now became the 3rd Viscount Palmerston.
+The young Lord Palmerston visited his County Sligo estates, consisting of some 10,000 acres, for the first time in 1808.He found a destitute tenantry renting small plots from middlemen, who set the land to tenants in rundale, a system of communal occupation under which an individual tenant might from time to time hold many tiny detached plots.
 In the early nineteenth century huge tracts of Ahamlish were destroyed by shifting sands, but Palmerston sought to bring the bogs there, as well as the sands ruined by sand, into cultivation.Palmerston began a building programme, renovating the old Market House which became a hotel, the Cliffoney Inn in 1820.
 A boys school was built next door in 1824 and a girls school at the north end of the village in 1826, replacing the old hedge school in Ahamlish.
 Palmerston immediately clashed with the Catholic priest Fr.
 John McHugh, the priest forbidding children attend either school unless a Catholic teacher was employed.

 In further improvements, Alexander Nimmo was engaged to construct a pier in Mullaghmore.
 While Nimmo was in Cliffoney he designed and constructed apartments for Palmerston over an extension at the back of the Cliffoney Hotel.
 "Nimmo, the designer of Mullaghmore Harbour supervised extensive renovations to the Inn in 1826 at the cost of £385.
 15s.
 0d.
 The refurbishment included provision of a stone staircase, yard, stables and gateway."

 The Roman Catholic church of Saint Molaise was completed and opened by 1828, slightly ahead of Catholic Emancipation.
-It replaced an earlier structure called Tempeall Bui, located behind the current village hall and close to Saint Bridget's well, probably demolished and reused in the new buildings.
+It replaced an earlier structure called Tempeall Bui, located behind the current village hall and close to Saint Bridget's Well, probably demolished and reused in the new buildings.

 "In the build up to Catholic Emancipation, in February 1828, religious tensions caused a riot in Cliffoney with extra police required to calm the 239 strong crowd."
 A parochial house called Palmerston Glebe was built in Creevymore for the use of the Catholic priests, with four acres of land attached.
 Palmerston hired an estate manager named John Lynch to oversee drainage and reclamation projects and built a two-story house called Rundale cottage.
 In the 1830s a tree nursery was established at Rundale.